 Why Be Compliant?

 We do understand that at the end of the day the decision to be compliant or not is a judgment call.
-However there are reasons we urge compliance to sales tax regulation, especially for newly established businesses.
+However, there are reasons we urge compliance to sales tax regulation, especially for newly established businesses.

 Not being sales tax compliant can cost you money in the long run, especially if you plan on selling your business in the future.
-A business which collects sales tax from each transaction, incurs the cost of collection and remittance which would not be more than a few thousand dollars.
+A business which collects sales tax from each transaction incurs the cost of collection and remittance which would not be more than a few thousand dollars.

 At the point of sale of a business, due diligence is performed on the financial activities by the party purchasing it.
 This is done because the new owners are now held accountable for all business decisions made in the past.
-Therefore, during the transferring of all business assets, the buyer also asks for sales tax clearance certificate.
+Therefore, during the transferring of all business assets, the buyer also asks for a sales tax clearance certificate.

 A sales tax clearance certificate is handed over to a business by the state it functions in.
 This certificate is a legal indication of the business being clear of all sales tax charges i.e. the business has paid the sales tax on a regular basis and that the owners selling the business are not liable to pay any sales tax.

-Potential buyers are concerned about sales tax, because they don’t want to incur additional liabilities.
+Potential buyers are concerned about sales tax because they don’t want to incur additional liabilities.
 This is the reason why they need a guarantee that they won’t have to pay taxes for any period prior to ownership.

 If a business has not paid sales tax it won’t be eligible for the sales tax clearance certificate.
-In this case the sales tax will be calculated on the basis of all the sales made during the history of the business, the final amount will then be deducted from the initial sale price agreed between the buyer and the seller.
+In this case, the sales tax will be calculated on the basis of all the sales made during the history of the business, the final amount will then be deducted from the initial sale price agreed between the buyer and the seller.